 Moreover, Gardner notes that, because the "clinical features [of CTE] overlap with a number of known psychiatric conditions and neurodegenerative diseases," the recent characterization of CTE "does not adequately consider plausible differential diagnoses, mediating variables, moderating variables, or multifactorial neuropathological processes."
 In other words, it is, in the view of many leading concussion experts, overly inclusive and simplistic.

 In fact, a controversial 2013 study by Christopher Randolph, PhD, of Loyola University in Chicago, and co-authored by no less a concussion authority than Kevin Guskiewicz, Kenan Distinguished Professor, Director of the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center at The University of North Carolina at Chapel Hill, and Director of the Center for the Study of Retired Athletes at UNC, even goes so far as to suggest that CTE is not a distinct neurodegenerative disorder at all.

-The Randolph study has been heavily criticized by those who have identified CTE is a distinct condition as being flawed.
-Chris Nowinski, co-director of the Center for the Study of Traumatic Encephalopathy at the Boston University School of Medicine, told PopSci.com that it was "preposterous" for Randolph to conclude that CTE might not be its own disease because the retired football players had impairments similar to those of other patients with mild cognitive impairment.
+The Randolph study has been heavily criticized as flawed by those who have identified CTE is a distinct condition.
+Chris Nowinski, co-director of the Center for the Study of Traumatic Encephalopathy at the Boston University School of Medicine (CSTE), told PopSci.com that it was "preposterous" for Randolph to conclude that CTE might not be its own disease because retired football players had impairments similar to those of other patients with mild cognitive impairment.